manuuconrad/elsi-depression-predictor/README.md

 # 🩺 Predictive Modeling of Geriatric Depression: ELSI-Brazil Study

-This project leverages **Data Science** and **Machine Learning** to identify clinical predictors of depression among the elderly in Brazil.
-Using the **ELSI-Brazil (Brazilian Longitudinal Study of Aging)** database, I developed a model to screen for high-risk profiles based on modifiable clinical factors.
+This project leverages Data Science and Machine Learning to identify clinical predictors of depression among the elderly in Brazil.
+Using the ELSI-Brazil (Brazilian Longitudinal Study of Aging) database, I developed a model to screen for high-risk profiles based on modifiable clinical factors.

 ---

 ## 🎯 Research Objective
-To determine how clinical comorbidities (chronic pain, sleep quality) and behavioral factors (physical activity) interact to predict depressive symptoms in a population of ~10,000 elderly individuals.
+To determine how clinical comorbidities (such as chronic pain and sleep quality) and lifestyle factors (physical activity) interact to predict depressive symptoms in a cohort of ~10,000 individuals.
+The goal is to provide a screening tool for early intervention in primary care settings.

 ## 📊 Key Findings